decagondev/deca-image-tools/README.md

 ## Performance Considerations

-- Edge detection is performed on the CPU and may be computationally intensive for large images
+- Image processing operations are performed on the CPU and may be computationally intensive for large images
 - Consider downscaling large images before processing
 - All operations are synchronous and will block the main thread
+- The Gaussian blur operation may be particularly intensive on large images

 ## Contributing